ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-blockchain/sharding.md

 ![](/img/docs/blockchain-fundamentals/scheme.png)

 The **MasterChain** is crucial in maintaining the network configuration and the final state of all **WorkChains** and **ShardChains**.
-While the MasterChain is responsible for overall coordination, WorkChains operate under their specific rules, each of which can be split further into shardchains.
+While the MasterChain is responsible for overall coordination, WorkChains operate under their specific rules, each of which can be split further into SharChains.
 Only one WorkChain - the **BaseChain**, currently operates on TON.

-At the heart of TON's efficiency is the **Infinity sharding paradigm**, which treats each account as part of its own AccountChain.
+At the heart of TON's efficiency is the [Infinity sharding paradigm](/v3/documentation/smart-contracts/shards/infinity-sharding-paradigm/), which treats each account as part of its own AccountChain.
-These accountchains are then aggregated into shardchain blocks, facilitating efficient transaction processing.
+These AccountChains are then aggregated into ShardChain blocks, facilitating efficient transaction processing.

 In addition to dynamically creating shards, TON uses **split merge** functionality, which allows the network to efficiently respond to changing transaction loads.
-This system enhances scalability and interaction within the blockchain network, exemplifying TON's approach to resolving common blockchain challenges with a focus on efficiency and global consistency.
+This system enhances scalability and interaction within the blockchain network, exemplifying TON's approach to resolving typical blockchain challenges with a focus on efficiency and global consistency.

 ## See also